 Applicants who are exempt from the minimum income threshold under the financial requirement in Appendix FM (because their partner is in receipt of a specified benefit or allowance) must instead demonstrate that their partner is able to maintain themselves, the applicant and any dependants “adequately” without recourse to public funds.
 Specified evidence must be provided as set out in Appendix FM-SE.

-11. Adequate Accommodation for Spouse Visa Extension Application
+11. Adequate Accommodation

 In terms of paragraph E-LTRP.3.4 of Appendix FM, for qualifying for leave to remain as a spouse or partner on the 5-year route to settlement, an applicant needs to meet the adequate accommodation requirement in the UK.
 Certainly, an applicant needs to furnish cogent evidence for proving adequate accommodation, without recourse to public funds, for the family, which the family own or occupy exclusively.
 In this regard, the meaning of family includes other family members who are not included in the application but who live in the same household.